-An understanding of CO2 emissions from road transport globally requires a clear picture of several interlinked factors, i.e. transportation demand (activity), mode of travel, modal energy efficiency and carbon intensity (ASIF Framework).
+An understanding of CO2 emissions from road transport globally requires a clear picture of several interlinked factors, i.e. transportation demand (activity), mode of travel, modal energy efficiency and carbon intensity (ASIF Framework1).

-• HIGH GROWTH IN ROAD TRANSPORT DEMAND (ACTIVITY) • Globally, road transport accommodates nearly about 90% and 70% of passenger and surface freight demand.
+• HIGH GROWTH IN ROAD TRANSPORT DEMAND (ACTIVITY) • Globally, road transport accommodates nearly about 90% and 70% of passenger and surface freight demand .
 Historically, growth in the demand for both passenger and freight road transport has been closely correlated with growth in economic activities.
-The global motorised road passenger mobility measured in motorised passenger-kilometres (pkm) increased from 27 trillion passenger kilometre in 2000 to about 41 trillion passenger kilometres in 2015 i.e. an increase from about 4400 passenger-kilometres to about 5600 passenger-kilometres per capita.
+The global motorised road passenger mobility measured in motorised passenger-kilometres (pkm) increased from 27 trillion passenger kilometre in 2000 to about 41 trillion passenger kilometres in 2015 i.e. an increase from about 4400 passenger-kilometres to about 5600 passenger-kilometres per capita .
 The global road passenger transport demand experienced a sustained period of robust growth until the economic crisis of 2008.
 Since 2008, the OECD and non-OECD countries show diverse trends.
-For example, in Europe, road passenger transport demand increased from about 10,180 km/capita in 2000 to about 10,570 km/capita in 2008.
+For example, in Europe , road passenger transport demand increased from about 10,180 km/capita in 2000 to about 10,570 km/capita in 2008.
 Since its peak in 2008, it had remained broadly stable, with only a slight overall reduction being a result of the economic recession from 2009 to 2012.
-In 2015, total passenger transport demand decreased from 13000 to about 10000 kilometres per capita.
+In 2015, total passenger per-capita transport demand was the same as in 2000.
+The OECD passenger road passenger transport demand decreased from 13000 to about 10000 kilometres per capita.
 The non-OECD countries passenger transport demand measured in pkm increased from 2400 to 4600 kilometres per capita.